gbif/ipt/Launch.md

     * Add/update User Manual or wiki content - see issues labelled as `UserManual`.
     * State the IPT version that the manual corresponds to underneath the title.
     * Add a link to the former version(s) of the manual to make it easy to find.
     * After applying all changes in English, request Spanish translators (e.g. SIB Colombia) to apply all changes to the [Spanish User Manual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes_ES.wiki) also.
+As highlighted in the [GBIF Data Publishing Analysis](https://docs.google.com/document/d/1epPxmHeTsEoDGQwIPmBY5AdC2R_Cpm-5HlgEXL-FuBE/edit?usp=sharing), the updates from v2.3 to v2.3.4 are still outstanding.
 4. Update release history
 5. Create/update Release Notes
 6. Publish blog post